-- Electrical shock - Burns sustained at the point of contact, or due to arcing - Fires - Injuries due to muscle spasm causing for example a fall from a ladder u-un and interest rates.
+- Electrical shock - Burns sustained at the point of contact, or due to arcing - Fires - Injuries due to muscle spasm causing for example a fall from a ladder

 The law deals with safe use of electrical equipment and installations and work on or near electrical equipment.
 It also imposes duties on persons who design, install, maintain, use or are in control of electrical installations.